Notice

 Starting the Profiler

-To start the heap profiler, execute the following:
+To start the heap profiler, run a command of the following form:

 ceph tell {daemon-type}.{daemon-id} heap start_profiler